How Lena Dunham Moved on From Jack Antonoff and Reclaimed Her Independence

 As the piece continued, Dunham explained she "used to love solitude."
 She told stories of how she faked strep throat as a teen to get out of a summer camp excursion and how she used to write poetry about being alone on her "prehistoric laptop."

 It wasn't until she had her first serious relationship in college that this started to change.
-In the article, she recalled how she once biked over to her boyfriend's apartment and started weeping after he asked for a few nights alone.
+In the article, she recalled how she once biked over to her boyfriend's apartment and started weeping after he asked for a few nights a week alone.

 "He offered me tea and counsel, then sent me home—admirable boundaries—but having had a taste of domesticity, I was almost chemically changed, rewired," she wrote for Vogue.
 "The independence I had so prized was replaced with a mourning that could be sated only by consistent male company, even if (as it would happen later on with other boys) that company was rude in bars, talked loudly through art-house movies, and made sure to point out my less than ideal breast-to-butt ratio.
 Anything would do."

-It wasn't until a friend expressed concern over going out to dinner alone that Dunham realized she hadn't dined by herself in ages.
+When a friend recently expressed concern over going out to dinner alone, Dunham realized she hadn't dined by herself in ages.

 "It was that pesky six-year relationship and the habits of someone unused to venturing out without a companion's prodding," she wrote about trying to recall an instance.
 "For an exquisite moment, rather than mourn the loss of my partner, I mourned the loss of my bravery.
 I used to have no problem staring into the face of the hostess when I said, ‘Just one for dinner, thank you.'"

 Dunham admitted she would even "fantasize" about her own space as her relationship with Antonoff "unbraided itself."
-But after they broke up and she found herself with her "security blanket removed" and she was "texting everyone I knew, ‘sup?'"
+But after they broke up and she found herself with her "security blanket removed," she was "texting everyone I knew, ‘sup?'"

 So, she took baby steps to relearn how to spend time alone again, including taking relaxing baths, reading books and taking herself out to a restaurant.
 It wasn't until four months later when she went for a solo walk in the country that she learned she had "the power and the presence of someone who can tolerate herself."